EvanDiamantidis/TryHackMe/Blue/README.md

 4.2: Copy this password hash to a file and research how to crack it.
 What is the cracked password?

-Since this is a Windows machine, hashes are most likely to be NTLM.
-With that said, we can check the hash at https://hashes.com/en/tools/hash_identifier.
+Since this is a Windows machine, we can expect to see NT hashes (also known as NTLM).
+We can confirm this by checking the hash against a hash identifier at https://hashes.com/en/tools/hash_identifier.

 ![image](https://user-images.githubusercontent.com/14150485/170950699-7aedfbef-129d-4232-8ff4-a6f5ae7fd715.png)